CIP 13 - Cardano URI Scheme

 - Read More

-This proposal describes a basic URI scheme to handle Ada transfers and links to stake pools.
+This proposal describes a basic URI scheme to handle Ada transfers and links to single stake pools or weighted lists of multiple pools.

 For payment URIs: